Dodoression/FeedThePile/README.md

 **Q:** What is Feed The Pile!?

-**A:** Feed The Pile! is a 2D platformer game made in Godot, where the player collects food to feed a chickens.
+**A:** Feed The Pile! is a 2D platformer game made in Godot, where the player collects food to feed the chicken.

 **Q:** How do I install Feed The Pile!?